Triathlon is a multisport event that consists of swimming, cycling, and running.

 As you follow the training plan, you will notice that your fitness improves and your performance increases.

-You will be able to swim faster, cycle longer, and run faster.
+You will be able to swim faster, bike longer, and run faster.

 2. Reduced Risk of Injury

-The training plan will also include workouts that are designed to strengthen your muscles and improve your flexibility.
+The training program will also include workouts that are designed to strengthen your muscles and improve your flexibility.

 This can help to prevent injuries such as shin splints, stress fractures, and muscle strains.